EightBitGuru/FAST-40/README.md

 * Add PEEK/POKE intercepts to allow screen/colour memory access akin to the stock 22x23 text mode

 Other suggestions and/or pull requests will be reviewed periodically.

+#### Who is 8-Bit Guru?

+8-Bit Guru (also: Eight-Bit Guru, 8BitGuru, 8BG) is the *nom de guerre* of Mark Johnson.
+I'm a professional coder from the UK who has been telling computers what to do since 1981.
+My day job is all about C# and Azure, whilst my hobby projects mostly involve writing 6502 assembly language for the VIC-20 (my first computer, back in '81).